EMattfolk/mental-math-primer/README.md

 ## Techincal specification

-The project will be built using [elm](https://elm-lang.org) (a functional web framework comparable to React) for the front-end and Flask for the back-end.
+The project will be built using [Elm](https://elm-lang.org) (a functional web framework comparable to React) for the front-end and [Lamdera](https://lamdera.com/) for the backend.
+The application will be entirely written in Elm, both frontend and backend.
+I could create a backend in Flask and manage a database, but I have already done that several times already and I wanted to try something new.
+Lamdera is also a hosting service, which means the project will be easily available [here](https://mental-math-primer.lamdera.app/).
 The idea is that backend generates and verifies problems as well as saving progress.

 Additionally I will set up CI and possibly my own domain for the site.